martiningram/roccupy/README.md

 vignette rendered in PDF format is also available here: https://github.com/martiningram/roccupy/blob/main/vignettes/ebird-example.pdf .

-Note that if you would like to build the vignette yourself, you will need the `ggplot2`, `ggrepel` packages, as well as a working installation of LaTeX for use with RMarkdown (e.g. tinytex).
+If you would like to build the vignette yourself, you will need the `ggplot2`, `ggrepel` packages, as well as a working installation of LaTeX for use with RMarkdown (e.g. tinytex).

 ## How to use: Single-species occupancy detection